Chris Gillett Photography 2018 (detail)

 Rafael's 2018-2019 season has so far included a company debut with Dallas Opera as Remendado in Carmen, Nemorino from L’elisir d’amore in Santa Fe Opera's Apprentice Scene Showcase, YoungArts' "Pop of Culture with Plácido Domingo," Lyric Opera of Chicago - Lyric Unlimited's "Caribe Clásico," and a return to Santa Fe for "The Santa Fe Opera Winter Concert Tour."

-In 2019 Rafael makes house debuts with Houston Grand Opera as Father Matías in the world premiere of El Milagro del Recuerdo, with Sacramento Philharmonic & Opera as the Duke of Mantua in Rigoletto, and with Utah Opera as Alfredo in La traviata.
+In 2019 Rafael makes company debuts with Houston Grand Opera as Father Matías in the world premiere of El Milagro del Recuerdo, with Sacramento Philharmonic & Opera as the Duke of Mantua in Rigoletto, with Anima Mundi Productions as Gabrielito in the world premiere of Dreams Have No Borders, and with Utah Opera as Alfredo in La traviata.